The Pitfalls of Negotiations Over Email

 In our FREE special report from the Program on Negotiation at Harvard Law School - The New Conflict Management: Effective Conflict Resolution Strategies to Avoid Litigation – renowned negotiation experts uncover unconventional approaches to conflict management that can turn adversaries into partners.

-In one study by Justin Kruger of New York University, Nicholas Epley of the University of Chicago, and Justin Parker and Zhi-Wen Ng of the University of Illinois at Urbana-Champaign, individuals were asked to communicate a series of statements with sarcasm, seriousness, anger, or sadness to either a friend or a stranger via email, over phone, or face-to-face.
+In a study by Justin Kruger of New York University, Nicholas Epley of the University of Chicago, and Justin Parker and Zhi-Wen Ng of the University of Illinois at Urbana-Champaign, participants were asked to communicate statements expressing sarcasm, seriousness, anger, or sadness to either a friend or a stranger.
+The messages were delivered via email, over the phone, or face-to-face.

-Individuals generally overestimated how accurately their recipients would decode their tone, regardless of whether the other person was a friend or a stranger, but this deficiency was particularly strong with email.
-As a result, email often decreases information exchange, thereby leading to an impasse and inefficient agreements compared with negotiations conducted in person.
+Across conditions, individuals consistently overestimated how accurately recipients would interpret their intended tone.
+This overconfidence was present whether the recipient was a friend or a stranger, but it was strongest in email communication.
+As a result, email negotiations often suffer from reduced information exchange, higher rates of impasse, and less efficient agreements compared with negotiations conducted in person or even by phone.

 How Do You Grapple with Concealed Information in Business Negotiations?